Overview

 96 units

-This track comprises 96 units; 36 units of graduate course work and 60 units of Research and Innovation (Thesis-based).
+This track comprises 96 units; 24 units of AiCE core courses, 12 units of core, elective, or R&D courses, 48 units of thesis-based R&D, 12 units of Research, Entrepreneurship, and Innovation (REI).
 In this track of master’s, you are expected to conduct original research under a faculty advisor and make your contribution to the already available body of knowledge.
+Students in this track must defend their thesis as part of the graduation requirement.

 Total